MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOCrossTenantCompatibilityStatus.md

 ## DESCRIPTION

-This cmdlet allows you to determine the compatibility of the partner tenant before cross-tenant migration.
+This cmdlet allows you to determine the compatibility with the partner tenant before cross-tenant migration.
 You must be a SharePoint Online Administrator or Global Administrator to run it.

 ## EXAMPLES